Masters in Education Options

 • Curriculum & Instruction/Special Education MA Exam or Thesis

-Registration is now open for the Spring 2023 Master's Exam for C&I/SPED students who are completing their degrees in spring and graduating in May 2023.
+• Registration is now open for the Spring 2024 Master's Exam for C&I/SPED students who are completing their degrees in spring and graduating in May 2024.

-• Registration for the C&I/SPED MA Exam is open and will close on Monday, March 20th, 2023.
+• Registration for the C&I/SPED MA Exam is open and will close on Friday March 22, 2024.

-• Exams will be taken remotely on Friday, March 24th, 2023, from 8:00am to 12:00pm MST.
+• The C&I/SPED MA Exams will be administered remotely on Friday March 29, 2024, from 8:00am to 12:00pm MST.

-To Register for the C&I/SPED Master’s Exam
+To Register for the C&I/SPED Master’s Exam:

 For Resources in Preparation for the C&I/SPED Master’s Exam:

-Additional C&I/SPED MA Exam Information
+Additional C&I/SPED Exam Information:

-https://records.nmsu.edu/important-dates-faculty-staff/ If you are unsure whether or not you are graduating this semester, please reach out to your academic advisor.
+• If you are unsure whether or not you are graduating this semester or have question about what coursework you may need, please reach out to your academic advisor.

 • There are only 2 attempts allowed to take the master’s exam.
-Both attempts must be completed within a year’s time from your final/last semester in your program.
+Both attempts mustbe completed within a year’s time from your final/last semester in your program.
 No student will be allowed to take the master’s exam after a year’s time from final/last semester in your program.
 All courses must meet the graduate school requirements and must be 7 years or less to fulfill your program.

 The MA Thesis

-• If you are interested in conducting an MA Thesis instead of taking the MA Comprehensive Exam, read the applicable sections of the NMSU Graduate Catalog, meet with your Adviser and meet with the Associate Director for Graduate Programs for more information
+If you are interested in conducting an MA Thesis instead of taking the MA Comprehensive Exam, read the applicable sections of the NMSU Graduate Catalog, meet with your Adviser and meet with the Associate Director for Graduate Programs for more information

-• An MA Thesis is similar to a Doctoral Dissertation (you conduct, analyze and write-up a research study), but is it slightly smaller in scale
+An MA Thesis is similar to a Doctoral Dissertation (you conduct, analyze and write-up a research study), but is it slightly smaller in scale

-• It will take more than one semester to complete
+It will take more than one semester to complete

-• It is great preparation if you intend to earn a doctorate in the future
+It is great preparation if you intend to earn a doctorate in the future

 • Programs & Alternative Licensure